wso2/docs-choreo-dev/en/docs/rest-api.md

 ### Low-code mode

-The following image shows the low-code diagram view in Choreo for a simple API implemented to retrieve information such as population and GDP for a specified country.
-Here, the [World Bank connector](https://lib.ballerina.io/ballerinax/worldbank/1.2.0) is used to extract the required data, which is then sent as a JSON response.
+The following image shows the low-code diagram view in Choreo for a simple API designed to retrieve information such as population and GDP for a specified country.
+Here, the [World Bank connector](https://lib.ballerina.io/ballerinax/worldbank/1.2.0) extracts the required data and sends the extracted data as a JSON response.

 ![Low-code view](assets/img/rest-apis/low-code-view.png){.cInlineImage-full}

-The low-code programming model allows developers to use common programming constructs such as loops, conditional statements, variable declarations and assignments, logs, data transformations(visual data mapping), and more in a graphical editor.
+The low-code programming model allows developers to use general programming constructs such as loops, conditional statements, variable declarations and assignments, logs, data transformations(visual data mapping), and more in a graphical editor.
 It also allows developers to connect to built-in or custom-developed connectors.

 The main advantage of the low-code programming mode is that it can increase developer productivity multiple folds by eliminating the need to write complex code.
 As developers use constructs on the low-code editor to implement the API, the IDE automatically writes the corresponding [Ballerina](https://ballerina.io/) source code for the API.
 This speeds up the developer learning process significantly and thereby boosts overall productivity.